st1hy/Red-Calorie/README.md

 # Count-Them-Calories
 Android app for keeping your calories in check.

-+Here will be description of another Android app excersice.

-## Current state: 0.6 alpha
+## Current state: 0.7.1 alpha
+* Fixed support for pre-Lollipop devices
+### 0.7 alpha
+* Added searching by product category.
+* More material design
+### 0.6 alpha
 * Added undo function for deletion of items.
 Its a mix of functional programming (rx) and command pattern
 * Tags have the same swipe to delete/edit as rest of main screens
 * Various bug fixes.
 * More tests

 ## General project goal:
-* TDD from the beggining via esspresso / mockito / roboelectic
+* TDD from the beginning via espresso / mockito / robolectic
 * dagger2 + rxJava + MVP based

 ## Planed functionality for 1.0